-Billing for less than 2 hours of service in 1 day
+Billing less than 2 hours of treatment in a day with CPT® 97545 or 1023M

-Services provided for less than 2 hours of total program time on any day don't meet the work hardening program standards and cannot be billed under CPT® 97545.
-The services must be billed outside of the work hardening program codes.
-This should be considered as an absence in determining worker compliance with the program.
+Services provided for less than 2 hours of total program time (2 units of 1023M or 1 unit of 97545) on any day don't meet the work rehabilitation program standards and can't be billed using WR codes.
+The services must be billed with other physical medicine codes.
+Failure to complete at least 2 hours of a WR program should be counted as an absence when determining worker compliance with the program.